icegoat9/picohaven/picohaven_source.md

 -  ~~Use PICO-8 custom font (available from 0.2.2 on) to include the attack/move/etc icons and save tokens relative to my minispr/printmspr functions... but at cost of more characters and compressed size~~
 -  Fog-related code
--  If I develop future chapters, pare down messages / remove tutorial hints (suggest playing chapter 1 first to learn)
+-  If I develop future chapters, pare down messages / remove tutorial hints (and suggest playing chapter 1 first to learn)
 -  Encode/hard-code more level data in the DB rather than extracting it from the level at runtime (e.g. player starting location, door locations and # of doors, hard-code coordinates of an area to unfog for each door)?
 But makes adjusting level maps more annoying.
 Saves tokens at small cost in characters.
--  More aggressive minification (add code annotations to table keys to preserve, then use shrinko-8 more aggressively) (only saves chars/compressed size, not tokens)
+-  More aggressive minification? (add code annotations to table keys to preserve, then use shrinko-8 more aggressively-- but this only saves chars/compressed size, not tokens which are more often the limit)
 -  Rework the split-string-to-kv-pairs function to only store the key names once if they're the same for every row (only saves chars/compressed size, not tokens)

 ## Dev Log / History